ZeroEkkusu/foundrycli.py/README.md

 **`foundrycli.py`** is a Python library I've made for personal use; now open source.

-It let's you access `forge` and `cast` CLIs from Python scripts and correctly handles the output, with some handy features:
+It lets you access `forge` and `cast` CLIs from Python scripts and correctly handles the output, with some handy features:

 ### Features